 Since 1994, the Women’s Venture Fund—which is a Certified Community Development Financial Institution—has helped women launch more than 3,200 small businesses in urban communities by offering entrepreneurial training, technical assistance, advisory services, and small loans.

 The WVF notes that one challenge women entrepreneurs face is that traditional lenders, such as banks, “undervalue women’s work experience and often cite lack of adequate credit history as the basis for rejecting women for credit, especially since most women seek loans that are less than $100,000.”
+There are often business loans for women if the entrepreneur knows where to look.

 Currently, the WVF works with women in the New York City metropolitan area to help them map out a plan to build and grow their businesses.